TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.3-vm-migration/_index.md

 In the above, you typically change all infrastructure.
 New server, new network, new storage, new vSphere.
 You may virtualize network by adding NSX.
 You may also virtualize storage by going vSAN.

 Regardless, your Application Team do not and should not care.
-It’s transparent to them.
+It's transparent to them.
 In fact, it should be better as You are using **faster & bigger hardware**.
 You have more CPU cores, faster RAM, faster storage, bigger network, less network hops, etc.

-And that’s exactly where the problem might start.
+And that's exactly where the problem might start.

 A VM that takes 8 hours to complete its batch job may now take 2 hours, all else being equal.
 So it completes the same amount of work, doing as many disk, network, CPU, memory operations in 4x shorter duration.